 Tropes from this Era

-- The Bad Guy Wins: Directors of this era delighted in rewarding villains and subverting cliches.
-Special examples include Chinatown, The Parallax View, Heaven's Gate, Mean Streets, The Godfather.
+- The Bad Guy Wins: Directors of this era delighted in rewarding villains and subverting cliches, after decades of studio-mandated censorship.
+Special examples include Chinatown, The Parallax View, Heaven's Gate, Mean Streets, and The Godfather.

 - Genre Deconstruction: Almost no genre was left untouched.